awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_FragmentSelector.md

 # FragmentSelector<a name="API_reader_FragmentSelector"></a>

-Describes the time stamp range and time stamp origin of a range of fragments\.
+Describes the timestamp range and timestamp origin of a range of fragments\.

-Only fragments with a start time stamp greater than or equal to the given start time and less than or equal to the end time are returned\.
-For example, if a stream contains fragments with the following start time stamps:
+Only fragments with a start timestamp greater than or equal to the given start time and less than or equal to the end time are returned\.
+For example, if a stream contains fragments with the following start timestamps:
 + 00:00:00
 + 00:00:02
 + 00:00:04